top of page

 Treasurer

-Jack was raised on Orcas and played at all levels the island had to offer up until his graduation from Orcas High School in 2014.
-He then played intramural soccer while at UW, in recreational leagues around the greater Seattle area, and has played in pick up games on five continents.
-He has been an assistant coach for both the Orcas middle and high school teams.
-Jack currently lives at his family farm on the north end of the island and works for the San Juan Preservation Trust.
+Jack was raised on Orcas and played at all levels the island had to offer up until his graduation from Orcas Island High School in 2014.
+He then played intramural soccer while at the University of Washington, in recreational leagues around the greater Seattle area, and has played in pickup games on five continents.
+He has also been an assistant coach for both the Orcas middle and high school teams.
+Jack currently lives at his family farm on the north end of the island and operates his own restoration ecology and landscape management business.

 When Jack learned he loved soccer, he sought out more than the few months of casual soccer than the island offered.
-He attended off island camps in the summer for many years, played for a Bellingham-based club for a season one spring while in high school, and started playing at the island’s Sunday Soccer at the age of 10.
-It is Jack’s dream to bring year-round soccer to the island so that anybody can play to their heart’s content.
+He attended off-island camps in the summer for many years, played for a Bellingham-based club for a season one spring, and started playing at the island’s Sunday Soccer at the age of 10.
+It is Jack’s dream to bring year-round soccer to the island so that anybody can play the beautiful game to their heart’s content.
+Jack hopes to be running around with islanders, attempting to kick a ball into a net, for as long as possible, and he hopes that Orcas Island FC helps make that possible for anybody who has interest in joining.